Connoropolous/ready-chat-mac/README.md

 If you run into trouble, or want to reset, here's how:

 1. The Chain and DHT: these are stored in `/storage` so you can just delete that folder, or run `./clear-storage.sh`
-2. Your configuration: If you want to be able to re-run `setup.sh`, first delete `priv.key` and `conductor-config.toml`.
+2. Your configuration: If you want to be able to re-run `setup.sh`, first delete `keystore.key` and `conductor-config.toml`.
 Then you can re-run `./setup.sh`.

 ## Additional Information